June 30, 2025

 ACH payments can be vulnerable to payables fraud, phishing attacks, and account takeovers if banking details are compromised.
 To protect payments:

-• Implement ACH Positive Pay, a fraud prevention banking service allowing businesses to review and approve transactions before they clear
+• Use ACH Positive Pay: Sign up for this fraud prevention banking service that allows businesses to review and approve transactions before they clear

-• Use secure portals to collect and store vendor banking details
+• Use secure portals: Use dedicated platforms to collect and store vendor banking details safely

-• Restrict ACH access to authorized personnel only
+• Restrict access: Limit ACH access to authorized personnel only

 To further streamline ACH vendor payments, consider using an AP automation platform.
 Automated approval workflows speed up processing, while real-time tracking provides visibility into payment status.
 Integrated bill payment tools can also help manage multiple vendor transactions in one place.